azhao1981/have-fun-with-machine-learning/README.md

 options.
 [TensorFlow](https://www.tensorflow.org/) is great, and you should play with it.
 However, I’m using Caffe for a number of reasons:

-* It’s tailormade for computer vision problems
+* It’s tailormade(定制的) for computer vision problems
 * It has support for C++, Python, (with [node.js support](https://github.com/silklabs/node-caffe) coming)
 * It’s fast and stable

 But the **number one reason** I’m using Caffe is that you **don’t need to write any code** to work with it.
-You can do everything declaratively (Caffe uses structured text files to define the network architecture) and using command-line tools.
+You can do everything declaratively(声明地) (Caffe uses structured(结构化) text files to define the network architecture) and using command-line tools.
 Also, you can use some nice front-ends for Caffe to make training and validating your network a lot easier.
 We’ll be using [nVidia’s DIGITS](https://developer.nvidia.com/digits) tool below for just this purpose.

 Caffe can be a bit of work to get installed.
-There are [installation instructions](http://caffe.berkeleyvision.org/installation.html) for various platforms, including some prebuilt Docker or AWS configurations.
+There are [installation instructions](http://caffe.berkeleyvision.org/installation.html) for various platforms, including some prebuilt(预建的) Docker or AWS configurations.

-**NOTE:** when making my walkthrough, I used the following non-released version of Caffe from their Github repo: https://github.com/BVLC/caffe/commit/5a201dd960840c319cefd9fa9e2a40d2c76ddd73
+**NOTE:** when making my walkthrough(预先工作), I used the following non-released version of Caffe from their Github repo: https://github.com/BVLC/caffe/commit/5a201dd960840c319cefd9fa9e2a40d2c76ddd73

-On a Mac it can be frustrating to get working, with version issues halting your progress at various steps in the build.
-It took me a couple of days of trial and error.
-There are a dozen guides I followed, each with slightly different problems.
-In the end I found [this one](https://gist.github.com/doctorpangloss/f8463bddce2a91b949639522ea1dcbe4) to be the closest.
+On a Mac it can be frustrating(令人沮丧的) to get working, with version issues halting(停止) your progress at various steps in the build.
+It took me a couple of days of trial(试) and error.
+There are a dozen guides I followed, each with slightly(轻微地) different problems.
+In the end I found [this one](https://gist.github.com/doctorpangloss/f8463bddce2a91b949639522ea1dcbe4) to be the closest(最靠近).
 I’d also recommend [this post](https://eddiesmo.wordpress.com/2016/12/20/how-to-set-up-caffe-environment-and-pycaffe-on-os-x-10-12-sierra/), which is quite recent and links to many of the same discussions I saw.

-Getting Caffe installed is by far the hardest thing we'll do, which is pretty neat, since you’d assume the AI aspects would be harder!
+Getting Caffe installed is by far the hardest(困难的) thing we'll do, which is pretty neat(优雅), since you’d assume the AI aspects(领域) would be harder!
 Don’t give up if you have issues, it’s worth the pain.
-If I was doing this again, I’d probably use an Ubuntu VM instead of trying to do it on Mac directly.
+If I was doing this again, I’d probably(很可能) use an Ubuntu VM instead of trying to do it on Mac directly.
 There's also a [Caffe Users](https://groups.google.com/forum/#!forum/caffe-users) group, if you need answers.

-> Q: “Do I need powerful hardware to train a neural network?
+> Q: “Do I need powerful hardware(牛逼的硬件) to train a neural network?
 What if I don’t have
 > access to fancy GPUs?”

-It’s true, deep neural networks require a lot of computing power and energy to train...if you’re training them from scratch and using massive datasets.
+It’s true, deep neural networks require a lot of computing power and energy to train...if you’re training them from scratch and using massive(大量的) datasets.
 We aren’t going to do that.
-The secret is to use a pretrained network that someone else has already invested hundreds of hours of compute time training, and then to fine tune it to your particular dataset.
-We’ll look at how to do this below, but suffice it to say that everything I’m going to show you, I’m doing on a year old MacBook Pro without a fancy GPU.
+The secret is to use a pretrained(预告训练) network that someone else has already invested hundreds of hours of compute time training, and then to fine tune it to your particular dataset.
+We’ll look at how to do this below, but suffice(使满足) it to say that everything I’m going to show you, I’m doing on a year old MacBook Pro without a fancy GPU.

-As an aside, because I have an integrated Intel graphics card vs. an nVidia GPU, I decided to use the [OpenCL Caffe branch](https://github.com/BVLC/caffe/tree/opencl), and it’s worked great on my laptop.
+As an aside(旁白), because I have an integrated Intel graphics card vs. an nVidia GPU, I decided to use the [OpenCL Caffe branch](https://github.com/BVLC/caffe/tree/opencl), and it’s worked great on my laptop.